WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - [more info in this blog post](https://aws.amazon.com/blogs/compute/introducing-global-endpoints-for-amazon-eventbridge/).

+- global endpoints are free (as in events are charged just as if they were pushed to EB by yourself).
+Remember that you are sending to two event buses with this architecture.

+- the routing happens at the DNS level, you have to provide `EndpointId` in the SDK.

+- the health-check is implemented via R53.

 #### Schema Registry

 - source of truth for events that flow through the EventBridge